ElyLin/WaterWellsProject/README.md

 - CatBoost Classifier

 ## Project Result
 Category Catboost Model predict an accuracy score of 80% on the holdout data.
+The model can be use to locate water wells that need repairs and determine the high risk area.

 ## Next Steps
 - Explore features and trends